 The Sea of Cortez is home to 39% of the world’s total marine mammal species, a third of the world’s marine cetacean species and 891 fish species.
 This abundance of fish life draws many species of birds.
 Near Camp Cecil there are rookeries for blue-footed boobies and there is also a magnificent frigatebird colony just a couple of bays down from the camp.
 Watching the males with their large red throat pouches and the family groups living in the mangroves is quite incredible.

 Dining at Camp Cecil

-Espiritu Xantus Café is where the on-site chef makes wonderful meals every day – and offers daily happy hour.
+Espiritu Xantus Cafe is where the onsite chef makes wonderful meals every day—and offers daily happy hour.
 Meals start with lunch on the first day at Camp Cecil and go through lunch on the final day before the return to La Paz.
 Meals are all prepared fresh on the island and include delicious, fresh and healthy choices starting with cold breakfast and coffee, followed by hot breakfast, lunch, happy hour and dinner.
-The comfortable Espiritu Xantus Cafe is located in a large dining tent with tables, chairs and lounging sofas where each night guest can enjoy watching brown pelicans, yellow-footed gulls, caspian terns, Franklin’s gulls, Bonaparte’s Gulls, least terns, herring gulls, snowy plovers score their own suppers.
+The comfortable Espiritu Xantus Cafe is located in a large dining tent with tables, chairs and lounging sofas where each night guests can enjoy watching brown pelicans, yellow-footed gulls, caspian terns, Franklin’s gulls, Bonaparte’s Gulls, least terns, herring gulls and snowy plovers score their own suppers.